 Moving Blankets: What You Should Know Before You Buy or Rent Moving Blankets

-moving-blankets.jpg Moving blankets are the those large thick blankets and pads that you see professional movers using to cushion your furniture and boxes while they move your items into their trucks.
+Moving blankets are the those large thick blankets and pads that you see professional movers using to cushion your furniture and boxes while they move your items into their trucks.
 The blankets keep your things from getting damaged.

 A good moving company will even use them during transit, and to cover your wood banisters and such to protect them from being scratched as they move furniture up and down stairs.

-If you hire a professional mover, then chances are these moving blankets will be provided as part of your moving package.
-You should still check though to be sure.
-But what if they aren't provided by your movers, or what if you are moving yourself with a U-Haul or other type of vehicle?
-How can you get these moving blankets so that your furniture isn't damaged while you and your friends and family help you move it?
+What if moving blankets aren’t provided by your movers, or what if you are moving yourself with a U-Haul or other type of vehicle?
+How can you get these moving blankets so that your furniture isn’t damaged while you and your friends and family help you move it?

 If you're moving yourself, then you'll want to consider either purchasing or renting moving blankets for your move.